script

 There are four basic technology levels of digital hearing aid technology: economy, basic, advanced, and premium.
 Typically, economy hearing aids increase the volume of sounds but do not analyze the sounds or recognize the environment.
 Basic hearing aids are a notable step up, offering directional microphones, noise control, and feedback cancellation.
 Advanced hearing aids include additional technology that assists with noise control and speech enhancement (including automatic features).
 Plus, you can fine-tune them for optimal, personalized results.
 Finally, premium digital hearing aids offer the best hearing performance available today, providing exceptional sound quality in difficult listening environments.

-We also offer hearing instruments that you can combine with sound therapy for tinnitus treatment and sync with your iPhone including several ReSound products.
+We also offer several ReSound products, including the ReSound Nexia™, that can be combined with sound therapy for tinnitus treatment.
 Though small, these devices are powerful and very easy to use.
+Resound hearing aids provide reliable performance and unparalleled comfort.
+Resound hearing aids are widely recognized for several key features and qualities including sound quality, connectivity, Smart Technology, customization, and comfort and design.
 Please visit our Resound hearing aids page to learn more.

 Extended Wear Hearing Aids: